Why I Chose to Leave the Entertainment Industry

 There were a few instances that did it for me.
 But I remember one in particular and from that moment I knew in my heart I was meant for something different.
 What that was I didn’t know, but I knew I wanted out.

-It was the upcoming release of The Matrix trilogies and I remember everyone working so very hard on the movies.
+It was the upcoming release of a big film and I remember everyone working so very hard.
 There were only a select few that worked directly with the filmmakers (including Harvey Weinstein), as they were all to be handled with “kid gloves”.
 It was a major franchise that made major money for the studio and everyone was on his or her best behaviour no matter what.

 I was sitting in on a meeting with all the top studio executives including Weinstein and I must say I wasn’t impressed.
 I had heard how he was rude and arrogant, amongst other things and stories.
 But everyone just kept going about their business because I guess that’s all it was – business.